-Recommendations Timeframe Regional / District Lead Support Sector-wide (and resourcing implementation of strategy) 1.
-CODC and QLDC adopt the Strategy and use it in their planning of regional and local facility provision, including the facility hierarchy, planning principles and prioritisation criteria.
-Short Regional CODC QLDC RFGG Establish a mechanism to monitor implementation of the Strategy.
+Recommendations Timeframe Regional/District Lead Support SE CTOR-WIDE (AND RESOURCING IMPLEMENTATION OF STRATEGY) 1.
+CODC and QLDC adopt the Strategy and use it in their planning of regional and local facility provision, including the facility hierarchy, planning principles and prioritisation criteria Short Regional CODC QLDC RFGG 2.
+Establish a mechanism to monitor implementation of the Strategy.
 Short Regional CODC QLDC Sport Otago 3.
 That there will be annual reviews of the Strategy recommendations and full review of the Strategy every 3 years (timing synchronised to inform future Long Term Plans).
-On-going Regional CODC QLDC Sport Otago 4.
-CODC and QLDC encourage greater collaboration and partnerships between sports codes.
-On-going Regional CODC QLDC Sport Central 5.
-CODC and QLDC identify beneficial school/ community facility partnership opportunities and support their development.
-On-going Regional CODC QLDC Sport Central
+On-going Regional CODC QLDC Sport Otago 1.
+CODC and QLDC encourage greater collaboration and partnerships between sports codes On-going Regional CODC QLDC Sport Central 2.
+CODC and QLDC identify beneficial school/ community facility partnership opportunities and support their development On-going Regional CODC QLDC Sport Central 3.
+CODC and QLDC adopt the facility hierarchy, planning principles and prioritisation criteria within the strategy On-going Regional CODC QLDC Sport Central 4.
+CODC, QLDC and sports identify opportunities to modify existing facilities and ensure new facilities cater for the needs of users with disabilities, including older adult users who often have declining physical abilities On-going Regional CODC QLDC Sport Central 5.
+In communities with small and/or slow growth populations, where agreement cannot be reached to rationalise the existing provision, the development of a new facility should be given a lower priority On-going Regional CODC QLDC Sport Central AC QUATIC FACILITIES